jainayush02/Churn_Modelling_ANN/README.md

-Of course!
-Here's a README for your GitHub repository, complete with emojis to make it stand out.

 🏦 Customer Churn Prediction with an ANN 🤖

 A project focused on predicting customer churn in a bank using an Artificial Neural Network (ANN).
 This model is built with TensorFlow and Keras to help identify customers who are likely to close their accounts.

 📊 Dataset

 This project uses the Churn_Modelling.csv dataset, which contains key customer information.
 The features used for prediction are:

 CreditScore 💳